chacehoo/maomao_web/content/join/index.md

 * Critical thinking, problem-solving, and communication skills, more importantly, the collaborative spirit for working with an inter-disciplinary team.

 ### How to Apply  <a name="how_to_apply"></a>
-Prospective PhD students should send an email with the subject line `Prospective_PhD_{First Name}_{Family Name}` to the email address <span style="color:#EF7C00">maomaohu@stanford.edu</span> for inquiries.
+Prospective PhD students should send an email with the subject line as `Prospective_PhD_{First Name}_{Family Name}` to the email address <span style="color:#EF7C00">maomaohu@stanford.edu</span> for inquiries.
 The email should be written in English and include the following:
 * CV/Resume in English with an emphasis on research experience
 * Transcripts from undergraduate or graduate studies
 * Contact information for 2-3 references.